jpereira/isc-dhp-relay/README.md

 isc-dhp-relay
 =============

-this is upstream from "ftp://ftp.isc.org/isc/dhcp/4.3.1/dhcp-4.3.1.tar.gz" with support to circuit_id/remote_id option82
+    I  have added support in dhcrelay (daemon) to be able to fill the fields circuit_id and remote_id (option82) with custom messages. was based on latest dhcp-4.3.1 from ftp://ftp.isc.org/isc/dhcp/4.3.1/dhcp-4.3.1.tar.gz

-1. from the original source
+1. build from the original source

         # mkdir -p /opt/isc-dhcp
         # cd /opt/isc-dhcp